wp-plugins/addfunc-mobile-detect/readme.txt

 *   This can be overridden on any page individually with a convenient meta box adjacent to the WYSIWYG (usually underneath, by default).

 *   Sets a cookie to remember which version of your website (desktop or mobile, usually) your visitors opted for (so it's okay to set a link on your mobile site to view the desktop version).

+*   Provides options to NOT redirect basic parts of WordPress: the Front page (static), Pages, the "Home" page (blog posts page), Posts, Attachments, Authors, Categories, Dates, Tags and search results

 *   Includes a widget for inserting a link back to your mobile site, which is only generated for mobile devices.